 executed in the application root folder where the application manifest file is available.

 The log shows different information regarding the deployment steps and finally reports that the application is successfully started and running.

-Afterwards the application information can also be found in the HCP CF cockpit.
+Afterwards the application information can also be found in the SCP CF cockpit.

 Executing the application route URL displayed on the page opens the application.

 The sources used above (and a little bit more) can be found at GitHub – pfefferf/hcp-cf-nemo-t01.
 If you wanna deploy the app to your on SCP CF instance, just change the host information in the application manifest to something unique.